Thursday, September 28, 2017

 I could sense that Lahcene was very excited and almost impatient for the world to discover his wine.

-The samples arrived about 2 weeks ago, yet, on the suggestion of Lahcene, I waited at least a week for them to settle down after their DHL trip from France to Hong Kong.
+The samples arrived about two weeks ago, yet, on Lahcene's suggestion, I waited at least a week for them to settle down after their DHL trip from France to Hong Kong.

-In fact, I have waited two weeks and just opened them today, a few hours ago, after previously taking them out of the wine fridge where I have placed them to rest in ideal temperature and humidity conditions to recover from traveling.
+In fact, I waited two weeks and just opened them today, a few hours ago, after previously taking them out of the wine fridge, where I had placed them to rest in ideal temperature and humidity conditions to recover from traveling.

 Clavis Orea Cork in the Bottle